Blog

 Define the next step

-Ask prospects when they expect to have time to review your offer and propose a specific timeline for the next follow-up.
+Ask prospects when they expect to have time to review your offer, clarify the next steps after they do, and propose a specific timeline for the next follow-up.
 This keeps momentum in the conversation and sets clear expectations.

 Rather than ending with vague sign-offs such as “Talk to you soon,” guide the process by suggesting a concrete next action or date.